How Does Insolvency Affect Credit Rating and Company Liquidation Impact?

 Does Company Liquidation Affect My Credit Score?

-Many company directors worry about how liquidating their company might impact their own personal finances.
-Generally, if you run a limited company, which is a separate legal entity from yourself, the liquidation of your business will not affect your credit score directly.
+Many company directors express concern about how liquidating their company might impact their personal finances and creditworthiness.
+Generally, if you operate a limited company, which constitutes a separate legal entity from yourself under UK company law, the liquidation of your business should not directly affect your personal credit score.
+This separation provides limited liability protection, meaning that company debts remain the responsibility of the company rather than its directors personally, provided there has been no fraudulent trading, wrongful trading, or other misconduct.

 Will Company Debts Impact My Finances?